Non-surgical

 What to Prepare

-Before a microneedling session, patients should avoid direct sunlight and certain skin care products.
+Before a microneedling session, patients should avoid direct sunlight and certain skin care products at the discretion of your provider.
 A topical numbing cream is applied before treatment to minimize discomfort.
 Following microneedling aftercare instructions ensures the best outcome.

 During the Procedure